 King Funk & Soul

 Fans of James Brown funk will want to track down a series of five LPs – Nothing But Funk, all (but one) JB productions – with each volume distinct and thoughtfully selected.
-Click on the links below to review the extensive musician credits for each and every track.
+Zero to 180 has been cautioned, however, about the accuracy of the extensive musician credits for each and every track.
+Please be advised: